MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.StreamAnalytics/v1.0.12/New-AzureRmStreamAnalyticsJob.md

 ```

 ## DESCRIPTION
-The **New-AzureRmStreamAnalyticsJob** cmdlet creates a new Stream Analytics job in azure_2 or updates the definition of an existing specified job.
+The **New-AzureRmStreamAnalyticsJob** cmdlet creates a new Stream Analytics job in Azure or updates the definition of an existing specified job.
 The name of the job can be specified in the .JSON file or on the command line.
 If both are specified, the name on command line must match the name in the file.